-Frogs can make lovely pets for the right person but frogs in the wild are facing population declines and extinction largely as a result of human activities.
-Unfortunately, the pet trade is likely contributing to the amphibian extinction crisis and the spread of an devastating infection by Chytrid fungus.
+Frogs can make great pets for the right person, but frogs in the wild are facing population declines and extinction largely as a result of human activities.
+Unfortunately, the pet trade is likely contributing to the amphibian extinction crisis and the spread of a devastating infection by Chytrid fungus.
 For this reason, you should only buy frogs that you are sure are captive bred locally and tested to be free of disease whenever possible.
 Avoid capturing wild frogs and keeping them as pets.

 Good Frog Species for Beginners

 As with any other kind of pet, doing lots of research prior to deciding on the type of frog that best suits your needs is the best way to make sure you and your frog will be happy.